 In order to address these challenges, this budget proposes to introduce a separate waste service charge in 2017-18.
 The waste charge is being introduced to fully cost recover the cost for Council to deliver this service, in order to address the financial challenges outlined above, and is permitted within the Local Government Act and the Fair Go Rates System.
 It will also bring Yarra City Council in line with 73 other Victorian Councils who currently have a separate waste service charge.
+It is proposed that rebates or waivers on the proposed waste service charge will apply for pensioners and health care card holders.

-It is proposed that rebates on the proposed waste service charge will apply for pensioners and health care card holders.
+It is proposed to introduce the waste service charge in order to improve Council's short to medium term financial sustainability, and to enable Council to be able to respond to emerging priorities from our community in the longer term.
 If the waste service charge is not implemented, Council will be required to reduce services and/or service levels, or reduce the capital expenditure program in the next budget cycle.